 - Blockchain bloat - storing transactions AND code

-- Trying to do all things at once - ledger/super computer/smart contract generator
+- Trying to do everything at once - ledger/super computer/smart contract generator

-- Danger of virus and/or attacks (computer code distributed throughout the network)
+- Danger of a virus and/or attacks (computer code distributed throughout the network)

 - High probability of hard forks with planned development milestones

 With its robust and universal use, the Ethereum’s whitepaper has a formidable 152 pages (compared to Bitcoin’s eight pages) and every aspect of the technology, from the hashing algorithm, to decentralization.
 Scalability is covered in it.
 The importance of Ethereum being a platform for the future is emphasized.

 In the whitepaper, Buterin already proposed valuable use of Ethereum in finances, file storing, insurance, banking, Centralized Autonomous Organizations (DAPs) and prediction markets among others.
 Over 500 startups have already formed around Ethereum.
 Here are three examples: